qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 links to the others files in this readme.
 The common system is explained in this readme.md file.
 The options for the letters and number/symbol layer pairs (two pairs in the dual layout) are explained in their separate readme file, see immediately below.
+Compile options are detailed in `./user_config.h`.

 2 Base layouts
 ==============